-Lake Como is the quintessential Northern Italian lake – enchanting and exuding elegance and old-world glamour.
-It was also the first of the Italian Lakes that we experienced a couple of decades ago on a winter holiday, when we made the sophisticated little city of Como our base for exploring the lake that shares its name.
+Italy’s Lake Como is the quintessential Northern Italian lake – enchanting and exuding elegance and old-world glamour.
+It was also the first of the Italian Lakes that we experienced on our first trip to the Italian Lakes on a winter holiday a couple of decades ago, when we made the sophisticated little city of Como our base for exploring the lake that shares its name.

 The best way to explore Lake Como’s waterfront promenades, palatial villas and luxuriant gardens is on a private speed boat tour on polished wooden Cadenazzi speed boat or behind the wheel of a flashy sports car (we recommend hiring a car for pick-up from Milan airport) – although we were driving one of those sensible compact European models perfect for navigating the narrow lanes of Italy’s historic centres.
 See our Italian Lakes road trip for driving Lake Como and beyond.